jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 _Advantages_
 - Automatic dependency resolution of tables/notebooks in pipeline orchestration.
 This reduces the complexity of pipeline creation and maintenance.
 - Automatic cluster management (which cluster, how many workers)
 - Incremental Data Processing: DLT supports incremental processing, which is resource-efficient as only new or changed data is processed (see Checkpoints).
+- DLT simplifies change data capture (CDC) with the APPLY CHANGES APIs.
 - Data Quality and Validation: With Expectations users can define validation rules to ensure data integrity.
 Invalid data is quarantined, enabling a more reliable data flow and reducing the likelihood of bad data impacting downstream processes.
 - DLT performs maintenance tasks on tables being updated.
 Maintenance can improve query performance and reduce cost by removing old versions of tables.